morskyjezek/lc-marcedit-2024-revisions/README.md

 ## Authors

-Library Carpentry is authored and maintained through issues, commits, and pull requests from the community.
+This repository reflects modifications by Jesse Johnston from the source created and hosted by Library Carpentry.
+The Library Carpentry version is authored and maintained through issues, commits, and pull requests from the community.

 ## Citation

-Library Carpentry: MarcEdit (2019, September). [https://github.com/LibraryCarpentry/lc-marcedit](https://github.com/LibraryCarpentry/lc-marcedit).
+Jesse Johnston and others, Library Carpentry: MarcEdit (March 2024). [https://github.com/morskyjezek/lc-marcedit-2024-revisions](https://github.com/morskyjezek/lc-marcedit-2024-revisions).

 ## Acknowledgement

+The revisions in this repository reflect modifications by Jesse Johnston, made in March 2024 to modify the lesson to use a new dataset.
 Some of the content in this MarcEdit lesson was initially based on CC-BY materials developed by Owen Stephens in November 2015.

 ## Checking and Previewing the Lesson